 - Where do you live?

 - What do you do in your free time?

 - What do your surroundings look like?

 Get clear on where you are going, what your goals are and what you are excited about accomplishing in your life.
-This goal planner is a great start: The Future You Visualization & Goals Planner
+This goal setting and visualization exercise is a great start: The Future You Visualization & Goals Planner

 Life is not about working towards retirement so we can finally start enjoying things.
 For our parent’s generation the path was often to get a good job, pay off the mortgage and save so someday you won’t have to work anymore.
 But if you love what you do and you’re passionate about it, retirement is not the end goal.

 When business owners and entrepreneurs are passionate about what they are doing, retirement is not an exciting future.
 The exciting future is to do more of what we love to do today rather than how can we stop doing what we hate doing thirty years from now.

 If you’d like to speak to a financial advisor about your goals and how you can start to apply them to your financial decisions, book a call and we’ll be in touch.